-- Although these items are a part of the Distribution system, the location of these items is unknown, and when found they are removed and replaced. - Of the approximate 6385 brass water meters currently in use, less than 1% do not meet the low lead standards introduced in the "Reduction of Lead in Drinking Water Act" enacted on January 4th, 2014, and carries the NSF/ANSI 61-G lowlead certification.
+- Although these items are a part of the Distribution system, the location of these items is unknown, and when found they are removed and replaced. - Of the approximate 6385 brass water meters currently in use, all conform to the low lead standards introduced in the "Reduction of Lead in Drinking Water Act"

+enacted on January 4th, 2014, and carries the NSF/ANSI 61-G low-lead certification.

 • We estimate that approximately 45% of the homes and other structures on our system contain some aspects of lead and copper plumbing.
-Of the 45%, we estimate that 80% of those we built on or before 1983.
+Of the 45%, we estimate that 80% of those were built on or before 1983.
+The above plumbing components are estimates and cannot be confirmed.